keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 ```
 :::

 This two-argument analog of `map()` unlocks a key capability: controlling whether to proceed or halt computation against the terms contained within the contexts `fa` and `fb`.
 If both `fa` and `fb` are in their desired case, then there are instances of `A` and `B` against which the function `f` may be applied.
 But if either one or both are in the undesired case, `f` does not apply, and the undesired cases are propagated through `F[C]`.
-This means that `fa` and `fb` become levers with which to halt computations against the produced context `F[C]`.
+This means that `fa` and `fb` become levers with which to halt computation that would be performed using function `f` and subsequence computation against context `F[C]`.

-Take for example addition lifted into the context of `Option[Int]` within the example sample repository's `sbt console`:
+Take for example addition lifted into the context of `Option[Int]` within the sample repository's `sbt console`:

 :::{.numberLines}
 ```scala